mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 ## How to browse the content of an Nginx container

 You can use the **File browser** functionality available in all runtime services to view folders, files, and their contents & attributes.
-The mounted shared storage disks are accessible at the path ==/mnt/== .
+The mounted shared storage disks are accessible via the path ==/mnt/== .

 ![File browser](./images/Container-File-Browser.png "File browser feature")